-Option 3: You can have the plan premium taken out of your monthly Railroad Retirement Board check and sign into MyHumana to set up your RRB payment option.
+You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board check.
+You can contact Customer Care for more information on how to pay your late enrollment penalty this way or you can visit Humana.com/pay and sign into MyHumana to set up your RRB payment option.
 We will be happy to help you set this up.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)